King George V School, Hong Kong: Pre-WWII period

-WWII period
+Sino-Japanese War

-In 1937, the Japanese army invaded China and many European women and children were evacuated from Shanghai to Hong Kong.
-They needed a place to stay in the summer and the school was used as a refugee camp.
-As World War II developed past 1939, the government started to worry about the safety of the children and in August 1940 the government ordered the evacuation of European women and children from Hong Kong.
-Thereafter, the school site was used by British forces as a hospital.
+In 1937, the Japanese invaded China and many women and children were evacuated from Shanghai to Hong Kong.
+They needed a place to stay, and the school was used as a refugee camp.
+However, as the Japanese neared Hong Kong, the government ordered the evacuation of most women and children from Hong Kong.
+Thereafter, the school was used by British forces as a hospital.
 When Hong Kong surrendered in the Battle of Hong Kong, the school site was taken over by the Japanese and used as a hospital for prisoners of war.
-It is rumoured that the Pavilion was once used as a torture chamber under the Japanese occupation and that ghosts of tortured victims inhabit the clock tower and room P14, which is currently used as a Media Room.
-Dead bodies were also said to be buried under the school field, although, when this was extensively excavated in preparation for the construction of an artificial playing surface in 2002/3, no such evidence was found.
-When classes at KGV resumed after WWII, the back of the stage still had the Japanese military's Rising Sun Flag painted on its back wall.

-When the news was received that Japan had surrendered, the Japanese general commanding the school left holding his sword high.
-As soon as he left, the school raised the British Union flag, probably the first to be raised in Hong Kong following the Japanese surrender.

 Post-WWII period

-The school re-opened in the summer of 1946 and in 1947 children of all nationalities were able to join the school.
-Since it was no longer exclusive for British pupils only, the school's name was changed on the school's speech day of 1948 to 'King George V School,' as George V was king when the foundation stone of the Peel Block was laid.
+After the war, the school reopened in 1946, and in 1947 the school opened its doors to students of all nationalities.
+In 1948, the school's name was officially changed to King George V School.

 In 1979, principal Angela Smith decided that KGV should join the English Schools Foundation, and the transfer was complete by 1981.
-KGV is currently the oldest functional school in the ESF.
+KGV is currently the oldest active school in the ESF.